Vancouver Campus Admissions FAQs

 Two letters of recommendation are required.
 For students currently enrolled in a school or post-secondary institution, at least one must be written by a teacher or school counselor.
 If the applicant has been out of school for several years, a recommendation from an employer may be submitted.
 All letters of recommendation should be written on letterhead stationery and submitted to the Admission Office either directly from the recommender or in sealed envelopes.

 International students must submit proof of English proficiency.
-Please check here for a summary of the standardized tests that are acceptable indications of English Language Proficiency for admissions to the Pre-University Program and to the Bachelor Degree programs.
+Please check English proficiency information for a summary of the standardized tests that are acceptable indications of English Language Proficiency for admissions to the Pre-University Program and to the Bachelor Degree programs.

 I do not have a credit card.
 How do I pay the application fee?